uplinq-dev/dnsvalidator/README.md

 # Laravel DNS Validator

-This is a package for the [1elf-me/powerdns-ui](https://github.com/1elf-me/powerdns-ui) project.
+This is a package for the [bitinflow/powerdns-ui](https://github.com/bitinflow/powerdns-ui) project.

-## Security Vulnerabilities

-If you discover a security vulnerability within devtools, please send an e-mail to 1elf via [hello@1elf.me](mailto:hello@1elf.me).
-All security vulnerabilities will be promptly addressed.

 ## Licence